ghorsington/bepinex_new_docs_test/index.md

 </div>

 > [!NOTE]
-> Please not that these docs are still WIP.
+> Please not that documentation for BepInEx 6 are WIP.
-> If you would like to help with writing guides for BepInEx 5, consider
+> If you would like to help with writing guides for BepInEx 6, consider
 > [contributing by writing guides](https://github.com/BepInEx/bepinex_docs#contributing)!

 Welcome to BepInEx documentation!